leancodepl/flutter-at-mini/README.md

 ## Labs
+Each lab is an exercise about the preceding lecture consisting of multiple parts.
+Completing all parts is optional (as your homework) and is worth additional 3 pts each.

 1. **11.10.2024** - [Getting started](labs/week1_lab)
 2. **18.10.2024** - [Layouts 1](labs/week2_lab)
 3. **25.10.2024** - [Layouts 2 & using context](labs/week3_lab)